czim/laravel-paperclip/README.md

 ### Variant Configuration

-For the most part, the configuration of variants ('styles') is nearly identical to Stapler, so it should be easy to make the transition either way.
+For the most part, the configuration of variants is nearly identical to Stapler, so it should be easy to make the transition either way.

+Since version `2.6`, Stapler configuration support is disabled by default, but legacy support for this may be enabled by setting the `paperclip.config.mode` to `'stapler'`.

 [Get more information on configuration here](CONFIG.md).